Kyprinos

 Kyprinos (Κυπρίνος) is a town and a former municipality in the Evros regional unit, East Macedonia and Thrace, Greece.
 Since the 2011 local government reform it is part of the municipality Orestiada, of which it is a municipal unit.
 The municipal unit has an area of 135.976 km2.
-In 2011 its population was 806 for the village and 2,226 for the municipal unit.
+In 2021 its population was 571 for the community and 1,732 for the municipal unit.
 Kyprinos is located southwest of Edirne, Turkey, west-northwest of Orestiada, north of Alexandroupoli and about 5 to 6 km east of Kurdzhali and the Bulgarian frontier, where there is a border crossing.
 Athens is approximately 1,050 km to the southwest.
 Komara is on the other side of the river Ardas.

 Name origin

 The Turkish name of Kyprinos was at first "Simavna", after "Sarihadir".
 Kyprinos was once called "Sarihadir" what means "yellow Hadir".
 Hadir is Hidir who was an Islamic religious figure.
 His holiday was celebrated at the same day the Greek Christian Saint St. George's holiday was celebrated (April, 23rd).
 St. George was and still is the guardian Saint of the village Kyprinos and also its church' name-giver.
 So the Turkish just interpreted Kyprinos as the village with the yellow church -which indeed was made out of yellow stones- meaning St. George, whom they considered to be something like the religious person whom they knew as Hadir.
 The church is still there down in the valley and can be visited at any time.
 When the great flood of the 1920s destroyed every house of the village which at that time was also located in the valley not a single building resisted its power except for that church.

 The Greek name "Kyprinos" means "carp".
 It is not clear whether that name was given to the village because of the carps found in the nearby Ardas river or for some other reasons.

 The name is rendered in Bulgarian as Саръхадър, Saryhadyr.